 For more information on the specific programs for healthcare practitioners in Canada be sure to sign up today and get your process started stress-free with the help of our RCICs.

 Now would be the best time to start your application journey thanks to the large immigration targets.
 Canada plans to welcome over 1,3 million immigrants by 2021.
-We can assist you step by step.
-Our consultants provide great immigration advice and give you professional assistance to increase your chance at successful permanent residence in Canada.
+We can assist you throughout the entire immigration process step by step.
+Our Canadian immigration consultants provide great advice and give you professional assistance to increase your chances at a successful permanent residence in Canada.
 If you want to be one of the 1,3 million newcomers let us help you find out which immigration program suits your unique profile best.

 Do you have any questions?

 The average salary for a pharmacist in Canada is $122,430 per year.

 You will need to obtain certification and licensure from the regulating body in the province you wish to work in.